Maddog241/Maddog241/README.md

 - 🐶 Hi, I'm @Maddog241!
 - 📖 I'm a junior majoring in computer science at sjtu!
 - 😢 I'm a novice at coding~
-- 🚀 I'm currently learning computer graphics, especially the rendering techiniques!
+- 🚀 I'm currently learning computer graphics